aherendeen/ah-site/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Andrew Herendeen - Business Consultant and Developer

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Greetings!** I'm Andrew Herendeen, a passionate business consultant and developer.
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise

-I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+I specialize in creating visually stunning and highly functional websites that not only meet the needs of my clients but also provide an exceptional user experience.
+My skill set includes:
+- **Web Development:** Proficient in HTML, CSS, JavaScript, and various frameworks
+- **Responsive Design:** Ensuring websites look great on all devices
+- **User Experience (UX):** Focusing on intuitive navigation and user-friendly interfaces
+- **Content Management Systems (CMS):** Experience with WordPress, Joomla, and custom CMS

 ## Innovation and Problem-Solving